 Is there caffeine in chocolate liquor?

 Yes.
-Coffee nibs contain caffeine so the liquor which comes from them also contains caffeine.
+Cacao nibs contain caffeine so the liquor which comes from them also contains caffeine.

 The darker the chocolate the more caffeine it contains.
 So because chocolate liquor is a basic form of chocolate it will contain more caffeine than the same amount of chocolate that has added ingredients like sugar, cream, milk…

 Cocoa nibs do not contain gluten.
 So the pure liquor (cocoa mass/cocoa liquor) which is made from the nibs does not contain it either.
 We’re not referring to the chocolate flavored alcoholic beverage here.

 But products made from the liquor like chocolates and chocolate bars may contain gluten because they contain added ingredients.

 It is always best to read labels very carefully and or call the manufacture of the product if you are avoiding gluten.

 Yes.
 The pure cocoa mass/paste (liquor) made from cocoa nibs is vegan because it contains nothing but cocoa solids and cocoa butter.
 They come from the fruit of the Theobroma cacao tree.

 But when that base product (chocolate liquor) is used to make other treats, those products might not be considered vegan.
 Other ingredients, like dairy (milk and whey), honey, white sugar, and gelatin may be used in some chocolate.